COPA-DATA/zenonLogicAPI/README.md

 - Added further Import/Export methods for streams/files/etc.
 - Fixes for serializing lists/arrays of primitive types
 - Now allowing to disable the reload of the zenon project after the import with the ImportLogicProjectsIntoZenon method
+- Now properly unloading/loading of zenon projects while importing (we had to set the minimum version to 800 therefore)

-## Next major steps
+## Long-term major steps

 - [ ] Refactor the serializer:
-  - [#] IN PROGRESS - Implement unit tests before refactoring:
+  - [x] Implement unit tests before refactoring:
     This project came from a POC and grew too quickly without unit tests.
     Although the code needs cleanup, it is already used for several projects, so unit tests are crucial.
   - [ ] Actual refactoring
   - [ ] Improve performance (as already mentioned, I created the Core API as a POC during a weekend)
-- [ ] Dictionaries to be serialized
+- [x] Dictionaries to be serialized (can be done with converters)
-- [ ] Support Converters for zenonSerializableNodeContent
+- [x] Support Converters for zenonSerializableNodeContent
-- [ ] Support Converters for zenonSerializableNodes
+- [x] Support Converters for zenonSerializableNodes
 - [x] Support for UnknownNodeContent (added in a later build of v1.2)
 - [ ] Do we really need the "Parent" property everywhere?
       Shouldn't we use Parents only for file structures etc?